thomwiggers/thomwiggers.nl/content/events/2021-01-11-RWC/index.md

 which is the subject of ongoing debate.
 But, we can build on this idea by using KEMs for authentication.
 KEMTLS, the current proposed experiment, replaces the handshake signature by a post-quantum KEM key exchange.
-It was designed and introduced by Peter Schwabe, Douglas Stebila and Thom Wiggers on the
+It was designed and introduced by peterschwabe, Douglas Stebila and me on the
 [publication 'Post-Quantum TLS Without Handshake Signatures'](https://thomwiggers.nl/publications/kemtls/kemtls.pdf).

 KEMTLS, therefore, gives the same goals as TLS 1.3 (authentication,